-For me, freedom came in the form of a 1963 Ford Galaxy 500.
+For me, freedom came in the form of a 1963 Ford Galaxie 500.
 My friends had much cooler cars.
-Jerome had a custom Chevy Nova – a classic American muscle car with 454 V-8 engine, Hooker headers and a Hurst shifter.
+Jerome had a classic American muscle car that he worked on in his driveway.
 My friend Randy had a nifty new 5 speed Datsun that ran forever on a tank of gas.
 But my Galaxie 500 had a trunk the size of Saskatchewan, could pull my Ski-Doo trailer, and was never in any danger of getting stolen.

 Tom Staggs is featured in Episode 11 of Titans as Teens.
 The website features links to related resources and a full transcript.
 You can also find it on Spotify, Apple Podcasts, Google podcasts and more.